 Total water consumption (1,000m2)

-CO2 efficiency (grams of CO2 per spectacle processed)
+CO2 efficiency (grams of CO2 per eyeglass processed)

-Water efficiency (liters of water per spectacle processed)
+Water efficiency (liters of water per eyeglass processed)

-The above tables illustrate the environmental performance of our RFH portfolio, as well as per frame processed.
-About 98% of all RFH processes are included within the environmental pressure we measured.
-Please note: we recalculated the 2018 data with updated conversion factors.
+The above tables illustrate the environmental performance of our manufacturing site portfolio, as well as per spectacle processed.
+About 98% of all manufacturing site processes are included in the environmental tracker that we measure.
+Please note, we recalculated the 2018 data with updated conversion factors.